samseyi672/abn_amro/RecipeManagementSystem_Documentation.md

 > **Note:** Use the second (internal) Docker Compose file for a lightweight deployment that excludes observability and monitoring components.

 ## Accessing API Documentation
+    Please create a user first before you can create a recipe
 - **User Management Microservice Swagger UI:**
     - [http://localhost:8090/swagger-ui.html](http://localhost:8090/swagger-ui.html)